peteroupc/peteroupc.github.io/random.md

 <a id=Statistical_Random_Generators></a>
 ## Statistical-Random Generators

-Statistical-random generators are used in simulations, in numerical integration, and in many games to bring an element of chance and variation to the application, with the goal that each possible outcome is equally likely.
+Statistical-random generators are used, for example, in simulations, numerical integration, many games, to bring an element of chance and variation to the application, with the goal that each possible outcome is equally likely.
 However, statistical-random generators are generally suitable only if--

 -  computer security and information security are not involved, and
 -  the application generates random numbers so frequently that it would slow down undesirably if an unpredictable-random implementation were used instead.